Joybeanx/yogg/README.md

 * In view of the existence of an extremely variety of websites on the Internet, Yogg is definitely unable to adapt to of them.
  The execution flow with default configuration has a very limited capability, the page element matching rules apply only to the
- **Chinese website andChinese phone number**.If there is any special requirement,please customize the execution flow and page element matching rules to increase Yogg accuracy rate.
+ **Chinese website and Chinese phone number**.If there is any special requirement,please customize the execution flow and page element matching rules to increase Yogg accuracy rate.
 * The built-in captcha recognition engine is [Tesseract](https://github.com/tesseract-ocr/tesseract).
 It seems that Tesseract doesn't work well when it processes complex captcha,greatly impacting the effect of sending SMS,nevertheless,